Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Day 2: A 3% market rally

-The NAV moved from ₹100 to ₹102.94, a gain of ₹2.94 per unit, closely mirroring the 3% rise in the underlying equity portfolio.
-This is the transparency of NAV as it is a daily mark-to-market of your precise share of the fund's assets.
+The NAV moved from Rs 100 to Rs 102.94, a gain of Rs 2.94 per unit, closely mirroring the 3% rise in equity holdings.
+The NAV is a live reflection of what the fund’s underlying portfolio is actually worth.

 Knowing a single NAV in isolation tells you nothing useful.
-The value lies in watching how it changes between the day you invest and the day you exit.
+The value lies in watching how it changes over time relative to the price at which you invested.

 Month & purchase NAV